 - For-Profit Disability or Arts Service Organization Staff and Consultants: $750

-Sets of four workshops will be offered concurrently from 1 p.m. to 5 p.m. on Sunday, August 3 and 8 a.m. to Noon on Monday, August 4.
-Dates and times are subject to change
+Workshops will be offered concurrently on Sunday, August 3 and Noon on Monday, August 4.
+Dates and times are subject to change.
+See above for details.

 - $90 per person per workshop

 We are pleased to host LEAD® 2014 at the Sheraton Chicago Hotel and Towers.
 Conference rates have been arranged.
-To receive these rates, reservations must be made by July 9, 2014.
-If making your reservation via phone please be sure to ask for the Kennedy Center LEAD Conference rate or use the promo code listed below.
+To receive these rates, reservations must be made by July 15, 2014.
+If making your reservation via phone please ask for the Kennedy Center LEAD Conference rate or use the promo code listed below.
 Rates do not include tax.
 A limited number of rooms are being held so reserve immediately!

 When reserving hotel rooms online, please utilize the Special Requests box, under the Optional Information section, to request accessibility accommodations.